Extractions in Leawood

 The Extraction Process

-Learning that you need a tooth extracted may feel a bit frightening or overwhelming at first; however, you’re in good hands at Sladky Family Dental.
+Learning that you need a tooth extracted may feel a bit frightening or overwhelming at first; however, you’re in good hands at Dental 133.
 Your comfort is our top priority, and we’ll do everything we can to ensure that you feel at ease during your procedure.
 You can enjoy a movie or music to help you relax, and dental anesthetic will ensure that you don’t feel anything during your procedure.

 If you have a tooth that is failing or in need of extraction, Dr. Engelmann is happy to create a plan for comfortably removing your tooth and replacing it if necessary.
 Contact our office today to learn more.